FactCheckmate: Preemptively Detecting and Mitigating Hallucinations in LMs: Limitations and Future work

 \section{Limitations and Future work}

+While our current experiments focus on QA tasks due to their structured evaluation, the core idea behind \name leveraging hidden states for preemptive hallucination detection and mitigation could extend to other generation tasks.
+For tasks like summarization or dialogue systems, we anticipate similar patterns in hidden states when the model is about to generate hallucinated content.
+However, pinpointing where the hallucination starts to analyze preceding hidden states is challenging and presents a more nuanced problem.
+Therefore, alternative assessment metrics, such as faithfulness scoring or costly human annotation, would be needed instead of exact match evaluation.

-We have only looked at the hidden states as an internal component for classification to predict the factuality of a sentence.
+Additionally, we have only looked at the hidden states as an internal component for classification to predict the factuality of a sentence.
 Exploring other LM's internal components presents a potential direction for future work.
-With our detection and intervention experiments, we see that different layers in the LM have varying effects.
-The classifier \classifier and the intervention model \intervention, are sensitive to the hyperparameters selected.
-To solve this, we want find out a more robust and consistent approach that is less sensitive to varying hyperparameters, to steer the generation of the model towards the truth.

-Going ahead, we aim to build a pipeline that is more generalizable and is applicable to a variety of domains.
-Expanding our evaluation to include diverse datasets with different distributions could provide valuable insights and a potential future direction for improving model generalizability. \name has shown promising results in question-answering tasks, and it would be interesting to extend its application to other tasks, including dialogue-based and long-form generation tasks.
+This pipeline also would not work for Black-box LMs.